 6. Rowenta DW5080 Micro Steam Iron

 Rowenta irons are known for their accuracy and precision in the heating and steaming department, making their products safe for all kinds of fabrics.
 The stainless steel soleplate comes with a durable aluminum center for even heat distribution and the prevention of hot spots.
 This results in balanced heat and steam spread across the soleplate that is eventually passed on to the fabric through the 400 micro-holes present.

 No matter what kind of fabric you need to work on, you will enjoy a smooth glide and effortless pressing- resulting in crisp and wrinkle-free clothes every time.
 An Ergonomic thermostat knob allows easy reading and adjusting of temperature depending on the fabric chosen so you can work with the correct heat level and prevent causing any harm to your fabrics.

-- Auto shut-off feature saves energy and prevents accidents- ideal for quilters who require ironing in intervals
+- Auto shut-off feature saves energy and prevents accidents- ideal for quilters who require ironing in intervals.

-- Self-cleaning of impurities from within the tool-resulting in long-lasting performance
+- Self-cleaning of impurities from within the tool-resulting in long-lasting performance.

-- 1700 watts of power to effectively manage stubborn creases
+- 1700 watts of power to effectively manage stubborn creases.

-- Sharp tip allows easy access to hard to reach areas
+- Sharp tip allows easy access to hard to reach areas.

 - The iron is designed to prevent leakage with the anti-drip feature but according to some customer reviews, there have been signs of leakage.

-7. Oliso Pro TG 1600 Smart Iron with iTouch Technology
+7. Oliso Pro TG1600 Smart Iron

 The Oliso Pro TG 1600 is a smart iron alright but what exactly do we mean by ‘smart’?
 You wouldn’t have guessed.
 This iron is equipped with a very unique technology known as the iTouch Technology.
 What it does is it allows the iron to lower itself when you touch the handle of the iron, with the scorch guards or the feet collapsing completely to lay the iron flat on your fabric.

 Simply put, by touching the handle you activate the iTouch Technology that enables the feet to go inside the tool resulting in a leveled soleplate that’s ready to glide over your fabrics.
 Stop ironing and the guards come out and lift the iron off the fabric to prevent burns.
 You no longer have to make your iron stand in a vertical position every time you need to adjust your fabric or pause ironing.
 The soleplate comes with a thick chromium finish that further prevents damage to materials and effortless pressing.
 Steam distribution is also precise with 3 different settings and 3 steam levels to deliver exactly what you have in mind.

-- Auto shut off
+- Auto shut off.

-- Rapid heat up action
+- Rapid heat up action.

-- 2-inch detailer tip reaches tight spots with ease
+- 2-inch detailer tip reaches tight spots with ease.

-- Multiple steam functions
+- Multiple steam functions.

-- The iTouch feature may take time getting used to
+- The iTouch feature may take time getting used to.

-- Not enough steam according to some users
+- Not enough steam according to some users.

 8. AICOK Steam Iron